-In fact, by the time you're finished with Verses 28 to 30, you are sure nothing more could be said.
-And that's when Paul drops another nine verses on us just to say he isn't quite finished yet.
+In fact, by the time you're finished with verses 28 to 30, you are sure nothing more could be said.
+And that's when Paul drops another nine verses on us, just to say he isn't quite finished yet.
 There is more.
-And he closes this chapter with really just an incredible crescendo of questions and answers to conclude his teaching on the doctrine of security.
+And he closes this chapter with really an...just an incredible crescendo of questions and answers to conclude his teaching on the doctrine of security.

 He knows that that's going to happen.
-And so he reacts to that by giving us further words in Verses 31 to 39.
-And although it is a part of his argument, it comes off as a great crescendo, a triumphant hymn of security.
+And so he reacts to that by giving us further word in verses 31 to 39.
+And although it is a part of his argument, it comes off as a great crescendo, a great, triumphant hymn of security.
 But it isn't just emotion.
 And it isn't just praise.
 It's also a very important part of his presentation.

-Now the whole thing begins with the question -- look at Verse 31.
+Now the whole thing begins with the question — look at Verse 31.
 And you hardly need and outline here because you're taken through this thing so very clearly by the text itself.
 "What shall we then say to these things?"
 Now that's the question.
 What is our response?
-We have just heart the unbelievable reality, unbelievable to the human mind, that all things that work together for good to them that love God, to them that who are the called according to His purpose, because God has set in motion that He has got everybody who is planned by His foreknowledge in eternity past to be glorified in eternity future.
+I mean, we have just heard the unbelievable reality, unbelievable to the human mind, that all things that work together for good to them that love God, to them that who are the called according to His purpose, because God has set it in motion that He has got everybody who is planned by His foreknowledge in eternity past to be glorified in eternity future.

 I think the phrase "these things" simply refers to the truths about our eternal security.
 It could go beyond that and encompass the whole doctrine of justification by faith because that doctrine includes security as well.
 But I think he's particularly emphasizing the fact that we are eternally secure once we're redeemed.
 How do we respond?
 Well in the back of his mind, he knows that some are going to object to that.

-Let's be honest about it.
+You know, let's be honest about it.
 There are folks who would like to get us away from Christ, right?
 Very often, I'm sure that there are people who have unsaved family members who would like to draw them away from Christ, who would like them to lose their salvation.
-Secular educators in our country and secular philosophers and hedonistic people and those who live for the flesh would like to draw us away from Christ and abandoned us to the things of lust, pride.
+Secular educators in our country and secular philosophers and hedonistic people and those who live for the flesh would like to draw us away from Christ and abandon us to the things of lust, pride.

-In Acts 20, there's another illustration in Verse 29.
-And here it occurs even in the church as Paul speaks to the Ephesians elders, he says, "I know this, that after my departing grievance wolves will enter in among you, not sparing the flock.
-And their desire is," it says in Verse 30, "along with those of your own selves who rise up speaking perverse things, to draw you away."
+In Acts 20, there's another illustration in verse 29.
+And here it occurs even in the church as Paul speaks to the Ephesian elders, he says, "I know this, that after my departing, grievous wolves will enter in among you, not sparing the flock.
+And their desire is," it says in verse 30, "along with those of your own selves who rise up speaking perverse things, to draw you away."

 I mean, believe me, Satan and all of his demons and all of his agents in the world, and all those who are a part of his kingdom of darkness would like to cause believers to lose their salvation.
 It may be directly from Satan.
 It may be from his demons.
 It may be from your family.
 It may be false teachers that rise up in the fellowship or that hit the fellowship from the outside.
 But who can be against us if God is for us?
 Right?